aldo-gutierrez/bitmasksorter/README.md

 This could be a good or bad pivot depending on the distribution of the numbers.
 The bitmask doesn't provide information of the distribution

 This algorithm is slower than TimSort but faster than a Naive Stack Overflow QuickSort.
-However if we do a Count Sort for the last bits is faster than TimSort.
+However, if we do a Count Sort for the last bits is faster than TimSort.
 With the default parameters QuickSort uses a CountSort if the number of bits remaining is <=16.
 So for example if we sort an int number that can have 32 bits  the max level of recursion in the worst case scenario is 32-16=16